 Always talk to an independent financial adviser before taking any action regarding an endowment policy.
 In many cases the best option will depend on your personal circumstances.

 Keep to your agreement with your mortgage lender

-It's very important to keep to any agreement you make with your mortgage lender.
-If you don't, you may lose their trust and it will probably be more difficult to negotiate with your lender in future.
+Make sure you keep to any agreement you make with your mortgage lender.
+If you don't, you risk losing their trust and making it more difficult to negotiate with your lender in future.

-However, if you have already negotiated an agreement but are having problems sticking to it, get advice immediately.
+Get advice immediately if you have already negotiated an agreement but are having problems sticking to it.
 An adviser may be able to help you to persuade your lender to negotiate further changes to what has been agreed.

 Make a complaint about your mortgage lender